1. Q: What is the application procedure?

 A: Yes.
 However, you must complete the continuing professional education (CPE) requirements applicable to Ohio permit holders.
-This requirement is 120 CPE credits (including three hours of Board-approved professional standards and responsibilities) each three year reporting period.
+This requirement is 120 CPE credits (including three credits of Board-approved professional standards and responsibilities) each three-year reporting period.

 3. Q: I do not have my own CPA firm, but I do some taxes and consulting for friends and neighbors.
 What license should I obtain?

 A: You should obtain the Ohio permit, because you are practicing public accounting and signing documents as a CPA.
 Since you do not advertise to the public as a CPA firm, you are not required to register with the Board as a public accounting firm, although you may do so.